Download eBooks & Wiring Diagrams (FREE)

 Otherwise, you can find your panel’s technical information sticker, which should look similar to the image below.

-9. Decide Series Or Parallel Solar Panel Wiring
+Step 10: Decide on Series or Parallel Solar Panel Wiring

-In Part 7, the last piece of information you need to decide is, if you have more than one solar panel, how you will be wiring the panels together.
+In Part 7, the last piece of information you need to decide is how you will be wiring the panels together if you have more than one solar panel.
 You can wiring the panels together either in series or in parallel.
 If you are unsure, check out our series vs. parallel post to learn more.

 If you only have one solar panel, select “Series”.